 The turmoil and uncertainties of the pandemic are likely wearing on you.
 You may have been tirelessly caring for your children while they learn remotely.
 You might be an essential worker worried about bringing the virus home to your family.
 You may be struggling to pay bills because of a job loss.
-Being isolated at home, trying to think of things to do, and longing for the social contact you once had can add to your angst.
+Being isolated at home, trying to think of things to do, and longing for the social contact you once had can add to your anxiety.

 Surely this pandemic is a test of mental toughness.
 Strengthening your resilience, gratitude, and faith, with awareness and practice, can help you cope better during this trying time.
 Here’s how: